EK-Tech-Solutions/stripe-fiken-bridge/README.md

 # stripe-fiken-bridge
 A Stripe to Fiken bridge created using Node

+## Usage

+Node server that accepts webhook requests from Stripe and adds, updates or deactivates customers in Fiken accounting software (fiken.no).
+Container releases are available so that you can host your own server.

 ## Features in progress
 - Create customer in Fiken from Stripe Event customer.created ([#1](https://github.com/EK-Tech-Solutions/stripe-fiken-bridge/issues/1))
 - Update customer in Fiken from Stripe Event customer.updated ([#2](https://github.com/EK-Tech-Solutions/stripe-fiken-bridge/issues/2))
 - Set a customer as inactive in Fiken from Stripe Event customer.deleted ([#3](https://github.com/EK-Tech-Solutions/stripe-fiken-bridge/issues/3))

 ## Enviroment variables